Automotive Research & Testing Center

 The Automotive Research & Testing Center (ARTC; 車輛研究測試中心) is a government funded non-profit automotive research facility located in Lukang Township, Changhua County, Taiwan.

 History

 ARTC was founded in 1990 under the auspices of the Ministry of Economic Affairs.

 ARTC is one of the founding members of Taiwan Automotive Research Consortium (TARC) which was established in mid-2005.

 Facilities

 ARTC's main testing facility in Changhua has twelve different test tracks on 119 hectares of land.

+On 26 August 2022, the TNCAP Testing Facility was inaugurated.
+It is used for testing vehicles for the Taiwan New Car Assessment Program (TNCAP).

 Research

 Among Taiwanese research institutes ARTC takes the lead on automotive intelligence, especially the development of electronics systems.
 In 2015 a team conducted research at ARTC on the augmentation of GNSS with laser ranging.
 ARTC is involved with the development of an autonomous light bus which was unveiled in September 2019.
 Named Winbus the platform performs at SAE Level 4 – High automation.